 It’s what the Peak District is all about!
 The mass protests of the 1930s on the North Derbyshire moorlands to the west of Sheffield were one of the factors that led to the establishment of the Peak District National Park in 1951.
 The Peak District’s dramatic and varied scenery (White Peak limestone farm land and Dark Peak gritstone moors) offers thousands of routes to explore.
 The two OS Explorer Maps OL1 (Dark Peak) and OL24 (White Peak) cover the entire area, copies of which are in both cottages.
 (But please leave for the next guests!)

 You can follow either national or local trails with the 431km Pennine Way starting just over the hill from Spring House Farm in Edale and crossing Kinder Scout, or you can simply take advantage of the 524 sq km of open access land and 3005 km of rights of way that the area offers.

-Spring House Farm and it’s cottages sit on the route of one of the areas best loved and most iconic walks, The Mam Tor – Lose Hill route, or the Great Ridge.
+Spring House Farm and cottages sit on the route of one of the areas best loved and most iconic walks, The Mam Tor – Lose Hill route, or the Great Ridge.
 Other great walks from your doorstep at Spring House Farm are Win Hill, the Derwent Valley, Kinder Scout and Cave Dale.

 Easier routes locally are are the paths on the disused railway lines of the Monsal Trail (between Bakewell and Buxton); the Tissington Trail (between Buxton and Ashbourne), both in the White Peak limestone area and the Longdendale Trail in the Dark Peak.

 Castleton’s Caves and Mines

 The Peak District is riddled with cave systems particularly in the Limestone White Peak.
-That area also has may lead mines including Castleton’s Speedwell Cavern, a lead mine through which you travel by boat (lead mining was an important economic feature of the area from Roman times until).
+That area also has may lead mines including Castleton’s Speedwell Cavern, a lead mine through which you travel by boat (lead mining was an important economic feature of the area from Roman times).
 For those interested in the historic lead mining industry the Magpie Mine at Sheldon, near Ashford-in-the-Water is worth a visit too.